ColorlessSaber/python-projects/README.md

 <!--ABOUT THE PROJECT -->
 ## About The Project
 The repository contains Tech Academy projects involving the programming language Python.
 Learn the basics of Python and object-oriented programming.
 Also learned how to use the libraries tkinter and Sqlite, and the framework Django.<br>
-I will be filling out the "Projects Under Repo" as I advance through the Bootcamp.
-Please stay tuned for future projects!

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>